s3cur3/tylerayoung.com/about.md

 I currently work as a full-stack (albeit backend-focused) developer at [Felt](https://felt.com), where we’re building a tool to democratize mapmaking.
 Our tech stack is Elixir, React, and Postgres, deployed on Render.

+I also build a web app called [CBTea](https://www.cbtea.app) on the side.
+It's a Phoenix LiveView app that acts as a journal for a core exercise in cognitive behavioral therapy (CBT).
+See the announcement post [here](/2023/07/28/cbtea-release/).

 In the past, I’ve worked on a few other interesting projects:

 *   Symphony, a SaaS made by [Generac Grid Services](https://www.enbala.com) (née Enbala) that helps energy utilities balance electricity production against demand.
 This was an Elixir back-end communicating with an Elm (❤️) front-end over GraphQL.